US mulls Ukrainian-type parole for Venezuelan migrants - NewsBreak

 US mulls Ukrainian-type parole for Venezuelan migrants

-The Biden administration is developing plans for Venezuelans with financial sponsors to be granted parole to enter the United States, similar to how Ukrainians have been admitted after Russia 's invasion, U.S. officials said Tuesday.
+SAN DIEGO (AP) — The Biden administration is developing plans for Venezuelans with financial sponsors to be granted parole to enter the United States, similar to how Ukrainians have been admitted after Russia's invasion, U.S. officials said Tuesday.

-Four officials offered broad outlines of the plan to deal with a large increase in Venezuelans arriving at the U.S. border with Mexico .
-They spoke on condition of anonymity because they were not authorized to discuss the matter publicly.

 Venezuelans who cross the border illegally on land would be immediately returned to Mexico, two officials said.
 Currently, Mexico only accepts migrants expelled under Title 42 authority — a pandemic-era rule that denies migrants rights to seek asylum and is designed to prevent the spread of COVID-19 — if they are from Guatemala, El Salvador or Honduras, in addition to Mexico.